bsLab/r-workbook/README.md

 R+ has some syntax extensions (e.g., short form of lists { } and vectors [ ]), some R functions are restricted, some are extended compared with the original versions.

-R+ parses program text into an intermediate AST, which is directly compiled to a function call graph.
+R+ parses program text into an intermediate AST, which is directly compiled on-the-fly to a function call graph.
 The function graph is executed in a sandbox environment.
 The R iterative performenace is about 5 times faster than native Python and about 5 times slower than native R.